-Ford Fiesta review - MPG, CO2 and Running Costs
+Ford Fiesta (2017-2023) review - MPG, CO2 and running costs

 Part of the magic of cars in the supermini class is that they can be fun to drive, more so than some much more expensive cars, without being pricey to run.
-The new Ford Fiesta is no exception to that rule, and its range of small-capacity petrol and diesel engines are very frugal.
+The new Ford Fiesta is no exception to that rule, and its range of small-capacity petrol, hybrid and diesel engines are very frugal.

 In this review

-- 4Interior, design and technologyNot a class leader for interior quality, but the Ford Fiesta is competitive again
+- 4Interior, design and technologyNot a supermini class leader for interior quality, but the Ford Fiesta remains competitive

-- 6Reliability and SafetyNew hi-tech kit means the Ford Fiesta should score well for safety
+- 6Reliability and safetyNew hi-tech kit means the Ford Fiesta scores well for safety